nvs-abhilash/CorrectMe/README.md

 ### 1. Kivy installation

-Installation of Kivy is buggy, only working way for the author is given bellow.
+Installation of Kivy is buggy, only working way for the author is given below.
 Please share other methods if found working with the project.

 Installation using sources seems to work fine with version `kivy==1.10.1`